mareiter/w251/hw09/README.md

 Please submit the nohup.out file along with screenshots of your Tensorboard indicating training progress (Blue score, eval loss) over time.
 Also, answer the following (simple) questions:
 * How long does it take to complete the training run? (hint: this session is on distributed training, so it *will* take a while)
+I ran the training set on 50,000 steps, which took a total of 10h 39m 21s to run.

 * Do you think your model is fully trained?
 How can you tell?